 I didn’t elaborate too much on our history.
 Why?
 If they are curious, they will click on your website link or Google you.
 Do not waste email space on this stuff.
 It’s not about you.
 Hone in on how you can help THEM.

 I got right to the stats.
 Buyers talk numbers.
 Most new people really don’t realize that from the outside.
 I quoted real and impressive sell through percents and margins.
 I gave actual lead times and let them know I’m ready for orders right away.
+I attached a professional line sheet that I knew had all the information & words they'd be looking for.
 By using the same lingo they use, I was subliminally saying, “P.S. this is not my first rodeo”.

 I ended the email with a call to action.
 I asked to meet and I specifically quantified how much time I wanted.
 Rather than just saying “can we have a meeting?” which can sound like a big commitment to a busy buyer who doesn’t know you, I said "let me know if you have 30 minutes to meet", making the meeting sound bite-size and easy.
 Everyone can find 30 minutes somewhere.